conchyliculture/Touitr/README.md

 And point your browser to `http://localhost:8000`

+You need to specify the base URL where your Touitr archive will be hosted, if it will be at https://example.com/touitr, you need to pass `-b  https://example.com/touitr`

+### Extra config

+use `-t` flag to change the Twitter host url from `twitter.com` to something else like `fxtwitter.com` or  `nitter.net`.

 ## Use config.json

-You can also use a config.json file to store parameters
+You can also use a `config.json` file to store parameters.